Geeksltd/MSharp.Docs/Tutorials/3/README.md

 As you can see we have used M# fluent API to add *Task* class properties, we have added One-to-Many relationship with **Associate\<Project>("Project")** property.
 Here you should consider these methods:

-- DatabaseMode(): Used to tell M# framework how to persist data
+- DatabaseMode(): Used to tell M# framework how to store the data
 - Name(): Used for changing the name of the entity
-- String(): Used string property
+- String(): Used for string property
-- Bool(): Used for boolean property and in this case we have set default false value of it
+- Bool(): Used for boolean property and in this case, we've set its default value to **false**
-- UniqueCombination(): Used for make one or combination of properties unique
+- UniqueCombination(): Used for making one or combination of properties unique

 As you can see, M# framework gives use excellent power to use it's fluent API continuance to add other methods like *.Default()*.
-Now it's time to feed our two entity types to the M# code generator.
+Now it's time to feed these two entity types to the M# code generator.
 You invoke it by building the *#Model* project.
 In solution explorer, right click the *#Model* project and select *Build*.
-Before moving on to developing the UI, let's build the *Domain* project to make sure everything regarding it is fine.
+Before moving on to developing the UI, let's build the *Domain* project to make sure everything is fine.

 ## Implementation: UI